-- 1. Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities; - Violates the rights of others, including but not limited to material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright; - 3.
-Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by Board of Education policy and Student Handbooks; - 4.
+- 1. Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities; - 2.
+Violates the rights of others, including but not limited to material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright; - 3.
+Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by Board of Education policy 7:190, Student Behavior, and /or Student Handbooks; - 4.
 Is reasonably viewed as promoting illegal drug use; - 5.
 Is distributed in kindergarten through eighth grade and is primarily prepared by non-students, unless it is being used for school purposes.
 However, material from outside sources or the citation to such sources may be allowed, as long as the material to be distributed or accessed is primarily prepared by students; or - 6.
-Incites students to violate any Board policies.
+Encourages or lincites students to violate any Board policies.